Edric-Matwiejew/more_with_bash/README.md

 2. HOME is (typically) the location of user-specific programs.
 3. HOME is (typically) the location for user-specific configuration files.

 Configuration files are hidden files in the Unix file system.
-Hidden files in Unix start with a '.'.
-For this reason, they are often referred to as 'dotfiles'.
+Hidden files in Unix start with a `.`.
+For this reason, they are often referred to as `dotfiles`.

 From with the user's home directory, the command: